nire0510/aka/README.md

 ### Global Aliases
 In addition to the aliases you yourself, there are global aliases which come built-in with this tool.
-To see those aliases or to execute them, add `-g` to the `ls` or `x` command respectively, for example:
+To see those aliases or to execute them, add `-g` to the `ls` or `ex` command respectively, for example:
 `aka ls -g` or `aka ex zip`.

 #### Adding Global Aliases